BUY 7.50 (SEVEN AND A HALF) CD OR MP3S ON AMAZON.

-Building upon foundations laid by such bands as Genesis, Radiohead, and Keane, Electrotype employs a balanced combination of emotion, intellect, and musicality to speak to the deepest parts of the heart, mind, and soul.
+Building upon foundations laid by such bands as Genesis, Radiohead, and Pink Floyd, Electrotype employs a balanced combination of emotion, intellect, and musicality to speak to the deepest parts of the heart, mind, and soul.

 What began as a dream in 2004 started to take shape in 2008 with the 30-second piece “How Many”—the soundtrack to one of Maplesden’s animations.
 From there Electrotype snowballed into an endeavor that would become front and center.
 “Piece by piece and and bit and bit by bit”, to quote Maplesden from her lyrics, the debut EP 7.50 (Seven and a Half) would slowly come together over the course of these nearly three years.